ietf-wg-cellar/matroska-specification/index_matroska.md

 ## Principles

-Matroska is a Document Type of EBML (Extensible Binary Meta Language).
+Matroska is a Document Type of EBML.
-This specification is dependent on the EBML Specification [@!RFC8794].
+This specification is dependent on the EBML specification [@!RFC8794].
-For an understanding of Matroska's EBML Schema, see in particular the sections of the EBML Specification covering EBML Element Types ([@RFC8794, 7]),
+For an understanding of Matroska's EBML Schema, see in particular the sections of the EBML specification that cover EBML Element Types ([@RFC8794, 7]),
 EBML Schema ([@RFC8794, 11.1]),
 and EBML Structure ([@RFC8794, 3]).